Rotfuks/ai-context-toolkit/context/issue-creation/issue-creation-rules.md

 4. **Implementation in acceptance criteria**: "Reduce support tickets" → "Documentation is published and accessible"
 5. **Missing team labels**: Always ask if not provided
 6. **Internal jargon**: Explain acronyms and technical terms
+7. **Wall of text**: Keep sections concise - if Motivation is more than 4 sentences, it's too long
+8. **Too many items**: More than 5 Todo or Acceptance Criteria items indicates scope is too large
+9. **Explanatory text**: Link to docs instead of explaining concepts in the issue

 ## What NOT to Include
 - Deep technical implementation details